chenjing2025/de-project/README.md

 ## Problem Statement

-Transport for London (TfL) provides open datasets from its Santander Cycle Hire Scheme and pedestrian/cycle monitoring programs.
+Transport for London (TfL) provides open datasets from its Santander Cycle Hire Scheme and cycle monitoring programs.
 These datasets, available at [TfL Cycling Data](https://cycling.data.tfl.gov.uk/), are fragmented across multiple CSV files categorized by borough, mode of transport, and year, making analysis time-consuming and difficult to scale.

 The goal of this project is to: